Medically reviewed by Vicky Davis, FNP

 On the other hand, hair replacement systems also have a range of disadvantages.
 These may include:

 Poor quality.
 Hair systems can vary significantly in quality, with some low-end products poorly made and unconvincing.
-According to the American Hair Loss Association, more than 70 percent of non-surgical hair loss consumers report negative outcomes.
+If you’re worried about your hair “looking fake,” using a hair system may not be for you.

 Cost.
 Although the cost of certain hair systems can be an advantage, it may also be a disadvantage.
 Inexpensive hair systems tend to look cheap, while convincing ones can often cost a significant amount of money.

 Longevity.
 Many hair systems are only designed to be used for weeks or months at a time, after which they need to be replaced.
 Over the long term, this can add up, both financially and in the amount of time you spend dealing with new hair systems.